StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 # Conceptual Design & Development

 Having explored the available educational games for quantum computers, studied GBL techniques and the basic theory around quantum computers, and chosen the framework and game engine we will use to develop the application, it is time to discuss the process that was followed to design the game up to the creation of the early prototype.
-Furthermore, in the last section of this chapter we will present the development timeline.
-The diagram below shows the process of conceptual design and implementation of the application prototype.
+Furthermore, in the last section of this chapter we will present the development timeline. _Figure 6.1_ shows the process of conceptual design and implementation of the application prototype.

 ![Design & Prototype Creation Flow.](chapter-6/image001_design_flow.png){#fig:fig601 height=50%}

-TODO
-- remove tech stack selection from the diagram
-- also split 2 diagrams
-  * first the conceptual design (think of it as an expert on educational games)
-    - An educational game consists of (Kalmpourtzis 2018):
-    - narrative, aesthetics, mechanics, technology, pedagogy
-    - steps:
-      * technology selection --> tech stack, already selected from previous chapters
-      * genre selection (puzzle) --> mechanics
-      * mechanics definition --> mechanics
-      * game-based learning elements selection --> mechanics, narrative, aesthetics
-      * educational content selection --> pedagogy
-      * evaluation process design --> pedagogy because it is about the learning outcomes
-  * second the development process (think of it as a developer)
-- don't forget to update the diagram of chapter 1
+According to _Kalmpourtzis_ [-@kalmpourtzis_edu_game_design], the five components of educational game design are: Mechanics, Narrative, Aesthetics, Technology and Pedagogy.
+These components are interconnected and should be considered when designing a game.
+The mechanics are the rules and procedures that guide the player's actions and the game's response to them.
+The narrative is the story that the game tells, the aesthetics are the visual and auditory components that make up the game's look and feel, the technology is the hardware and software that the game runs on, and the pedagogy is the educational theory that the game is based on.

+As for the technological part, we discussed it in the previous chapters and decided that we would build a cross-platform application using the Flutter framework and the Flame game engine.
+We will then present the analysis of the remaining 4 game components.
+As shown in _Figure 6.1_, the analysis of these elements was done in parallel and led us to define the development process we followed.

-## Genre Selection
+## Genre Selection & Mechanics Definition (Mechanics)

 The first step in designing the game was to determine the gender.
 Based on the findings in Chapter 2, we decided to make a puzzle game, as it is suitable for increasing information retention while allowing for simple mechanisms.

-## Mechanics Definition

-The second step was to define the game mechanics.
-We reasoned that a 2D shooting game could have simple mechanisms, especially if the effect of gravity or other external factors on the missiles is not taken into account.
+We reasoned that a 2D shooting game, combined with a puzzle game, could have simple mechanisms, especially if the effect of gravity or other external factors on the missiles is not taken into account.
 This thinking led us to the decision to create a game with missiles being launched into space from a spaceship.
 We immediately thought that there was a similar computer game that we could use as a blueprint: _Space Invaders_^[https://en.wikipedia.org/wiki/Space_Invaders]

 We then had to decide which element of the game was appropriate to introduce the concepts of quantum computing.
 We could control 3 variables, the position of the spaceship, the position of the enemy spaceships and the state of the missiles.
 In terms of controlling the state of the missiles, we thought the game would be similar to Tetris, which is still a puzzle game, but it can get tedious and eventually distract the players from the learning objective, as they have a limited time to manipulate the state of the missiles, so they may randomly affect them, with no time to recall the knowledge they have gained.
 After rejecting the missile state control, we considered the spaceship position control and decided to control our own spaceship rather than the opposing spaceship.